danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 * `export: name` &mdash; Name to export the variable as (typically a string).

-Nodes of this type are valid in the `statements` list of a closure that defines a module, indicating that a particular variable is to be exported from the module.
+This represents the export of a named binding out of a program.

 These nodes are not directly executable.
 Instead, these are intended to be used as part of a pre-execution or pre-compliation transformation, used to produce a modified `closure` (with an altered `statements` list, and so on) that incorporates the implied declaration(s).
 See `Lang0Node::withSimpleDefs` for more details.

+<br><br>
+### Other Values

+These are values that appear within the data payloads of various nodes.

 #### `formal` &mdash; `{(name: name)?, (repeat: repeat)?}`